-I hereby instruct Fidelity Institutional Retirement Services Company as Trustee of The Alaska Airlines, Inc. Pilots Investment and Savings Plan and/or Vanguard Fiduciary Trust Company, as Trustee of the Alaska Air Group, Inc. Alaskasaver Plan, the Alaska Airlines, Inc. Flight Attendant 401(k) Plan, the Alaska Airlines, Inc. COPS, MRP and Dispatch 401(k) Plan, the Horizon Air Industries, Inc. Savings Investment Plan and the Horizon Air Industries, Inc. Supplemental Savings Plan (collectively, the "Plans"), to vote as indicated on the reverse side of this card all shares of common stock of Alaska Air Group, Inc. (the "Company") allocated to me in any of the Plans at the 2005 Annual Meeting of Stockholders of the Company and adjournment thereof.
+I hereby instruct Fidelity Management Trust Company as Trustee of the Alaska Airlines, Inc. Pilots Investment and Savings Plan and/or Vanguard Fiduciary Trust Company, as Trustee of the Alaska Air Group, Inc. Alaskasaver Plan, the Alaska Airlines, Inc. COPS, MRP and Dispatch 401(k) Plan, and the Horizon Air Industries, Inc. Savings Investment Plan (collectively, the "Plans"), to vote as indicated on the reverse side of this form all shares of common stock of Alaska Air Group, Inc. (the "Company") allocated to me in any of the Plans at the 2005 Annual Meeting of Stockholders of the Company and any adjournment thereof.

-I understand that if I sign but do not indicate a choice on any of the proposals on the reverse side of this card, my shares will be voted on that proposal in accordance with the recommendations of the Board of Directors, which are as follows: FOR the Board's nominees in Proposal 1 and AGAINST Proposals 2 through 7.
+I understand that if I sign but do not indicate a choice on any of the proposals on the reverse side of this form, my shares will be voted on that proposal in accordance with the recommendations of the Board of Directors, which are as follows: FOR the Board's nominees in Proposal 1 and AGAINST Proposals 2 through 7.